KTH-SML/svea/docs/development/outdoor_localization.md

 Description for all the scripts that is related to the outdoor localization stack.

 ## Usage
+1. Go to [this document](https://kth.sharepoint.com/:w:/s/ITRL/EQpnEBUVJVdMrDuXIj8IMBUBuqc_rFoeRelxt1d4YaZ71Q?e=Q4i3nz) (only for KTH team members) and copy one of the usersname and password to the rtk.launch file
+2. Make sure the RTK-GPS is connected, and the realsense camera and 4K Logitech camera with the usb-c connection are disconnected.
+Ensure the SVEA is connected to the remote controller, so that you can always stop it when needed.
-Start the outdoor localization stack wtith
+3. Start the outdoor localization stack with
 ```
-roslaunch svea_sensors localize.launch
+roslaunch svea_examples outdoor_autonomous_driving.launch device:=<port_location_for_rtk_gps>
 ```

 ## Launch files
 ### rtk.launch
-This part is only useful if you would like to run RTK-GPS independently.
-This launch file is already included in the `localize.launch`.
+This launch file is for starting the RTK-GPS unit.

-The RTK-GPS has to be plugged in and run the following to startup
+Run the following to startup:
 ```
 roslaunch svea_sensors rtk.launch device:=<port_location>
 ```